raewtf/raewtf.github.io/_posts/2024-10-13-bona-fido-manual.md

 ---
 title: Bona Fido Manual
 tag: bona fido
-desc: Traverse the afterlife in style.
+desc: How to get started and traverse the afterlife in style.
-visible: 0
 ---
 ![Bona Fido](/blog/images/2024-10-13-1.png)